Skip to content

 M = max_edges(graph.n, directed=graph.is_directed(), self_loops=self_loops)

-p = m / M
+p = graph.m / M

-return erdos_renyi_gnp(n=graph.n, p=p, directed=graph.is_directed(),
+return erdos_renyi_gnp(n=graph.n, p=p, directed=graph.is_directed(), self_loops=self_loops, mapping=graph.mapping)

 generate_degree_sequence

-Generates a random graphic degree sequence drawn from a given degree distribution
+Generates a random graphic degree sequence drawn from a given degree distribution.

 Source code in src/pathpyG/algorithms/generative_models.py